 Cut the false drawer fronts to size and attach them from the back with 1-1/4″ pocket hole screws through 5/16″ holes.
 This gives you some wiggle room to adjust the drawer front just right for perfect reveals.

-Before mounting the drawer pulls, I put 3 coats of General Finishes Arm-R-Seal.
-It is a wonderful finish and easy to apply.
+Before mounting the drawer pulls, I put three coats of General Finishes Arm-R-Seal.
+It’s a wonderful finish and easy to apply.

 Lastly mount your drawer pulls by drilling through both the drawer box and the false front and using long bolts.

-Now you’ve got yourself an awesome DIY 3 Drawer Nightstand for a fraction of the cost of buying it at the store.
+Now you’ve got yourself an awesome DIY Nightstand with drawers for a fraction of the cost of buying it at the store.